 The difficult battle to retake the west of the city from ISIS began in February and is expected to last for several more months.

-More than 475,000 residents remain displaced around Mosul.
-This number is expected to continue to rise.
+Hundreds of thousands of residents remain displaced around Mosul.
 In retaken neighborhoods in east and west Mosul civilians who remained, or have returned, continue to face dangers from explosive devices and damaged infrastructure, and suffer from shortages of food, water and power.
 Other essential goods and services are out of reach for many, as two years without income have left people without cash or savings.

 Residents are likely to remain displaced, or continue to face challenges in the city, for months to come as military operations continue.
 The IRC is particularly concerned about the wellbeing some of the most vulnerable civilians, including elderly people, pregnant women, small children, and women and girls who have lost male relatives.